-The Pitt Community College Emergency Medical Service (EMS) Training Program provides initial training for an Emergency Medical Technician (EMT) certification.
-Successful completion of the course will qualify you to sit for the North Carolina Office of EMS certification exam.
-After obtaining your EMT credential, PCC also offers continuing education that EMTs need in order to maintain their certification over the four year credentialing period.
+The Pitt Community College Emergency Medical Service (EMS) training program provides initial EMS training for Emergency Medical Technician (EMT) and Advanced EMT (AEMT) certification.
+Successful completion of the EMS course will qualify you to sit for the North Carolina Office of EMS certification exam.
+After obtaining your EMT credential, PCC also offers continuing education that EMTs need in order to maintain their certification over the four-year credentialing period.

 If you are interested in obtaining a Paramedic certification, please refer to the Emergency Medical Science Degree Program.